apache/incubator-kie-kogito-operator/README.md

 - `disabled_crds_update` sets to true to disable the update of CRDs.
   *Default is false.*
 - `namespace_name` to specify name of the namespace which will be used for scenario execution (intended for development purposes).
+- `local_cluster` to be set to true if running tests using a local cluster.
+  *Default is false.*

 Logs will be shown on the Terminal.